 Please call your U.S. Representative through the U.S. Capitol Hotline at (202) 224-3121 and give him/her the following message:

 If you have not already co-sponsored H.R.
 4240, the Public Safety and Second Amendment Rights Protection Act, please do so immediately.
 This legislation would require private sellers to conduct background checks at gun shows and for any other sale they formally advertise (through the internet, via a classified ad in a newspaper, etc.).
 H.R.
 4240 would also introduce additional carrot/stick incentives to encourage states to submit disqualifying records to the FBI’s NICS database.
 While not perfect (certain minor provisions have been retained in the bill to mollify the NRA), H.R.
 4240 is an important step forward.
 By stopping violent individuals from obtaining firearms at the point of purchase, this legislation would save many lives.
 If you have already co-sponsored H.R.
 4240, then please lobby your colleagues to do so as well!
 The bill now has more than 205 co-sponsors and is very close to moving to the floor of the House for a vote via discharge petition (218 is magic number).
+Finally, please request that language barring the federal government from registering firearms be removed from the bill!

 If you don’t know who your U.S. Representative is, or want a direct-dial number, click here: